dm0-/installer/README.md

 **Implement optional file filtering functions based on categories like debugging or development.**  Packages such as GCC should be filtered to install runtime components like `libstdc++` but not compilers and headers for systems that won't do development.
 This could probably be implemented for all distros, but it will only be useful in Gentoo since Fedora et al. use subpackages for that functionality which can just be omitted.

 **Maybe support using a specific commit for the repository.**  Since Gentoo's repository is maintained in a rolling-release style, there should be a way to specify a snapshot to get the same ebuild revisions.

+### Arch

+**Support SELinux.**  This probably entails adding a function to enable AUR packages during the build like RPM Fusion in Fedora.
+There might be some ugly manual steps since AUR has separate packages built with SELinux support that replace both optional and core packages.

+**Fix the udev delay when ramdisk is enabled.**  Transitioning from the initrd to the real root is blocked for thirty seconds on udev shutdown when running in RAM.

 ### Example Systems